pertain/Dispersion-Demo/README.md

 # Dispersion demo
-An interactive, visual demonstration of dispersion physics for my Condensed Matter course
+An interactive, visual demonstration of dispersion physics for my Condensed Matter course.

 (Spring 2013)